Iran court sentences two to death over deadly shrine attack | Law-Order

 The gunman, identified as a citizen of Tajikistan, later died in a hospital from injuries sustained during the attack.
 The two men sentenced to death said during the trial that they had been in contact with the Islamic State in neighbouring Afghanistan and helped organise the attack, Iranian media reported.

-Three other men received jail sentences ranging from five to 25 years in the trial, the prosecutor said.
+Three other men received jail sentences ranging from five to 25 years in the trial, Mousavi said, adding that several other "Daesh (Islamic State) suspects linked to this case" were awaiting trial.
 Islamic State, which once posed a security threat across the Middle East, has claimed previous violence in Iran, including deadly twin attacks in 2017 that targeted parliament and the tomb of the Islamic Republic's founder, Ayatollah Ruhollah Khomeini.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)